ankschoubey/old-blog/_posts/2022-05-03-test-data-factories.md

 But without IDE features too, initializing a data class in multiple tests makes tests bulkier.

-We can abstract away all these into a single class that can provide all the test data for a data-object.
+We can abstract away all these into a single class that can provide all the test data for a data-object. #encapsulation

 For example: